Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/01-cluster-management/02-power-cluster.md

  - Wattage per port: Make sure each port can supply at least 15 W.  **Do not get 5V 1A power supplies**.
  - Connection type: Raspberry Pis models have different power connectors.
 RPi 4 and 5 use USB-C, and everything else uses microUSB.
 You may need to purchase USB-C to microUSB wires.
  - Speaking of the wires from the PSU to the Raspberry Pi: make them **as short as possible**.
 Longer cables increase resistance, leading to unnecessary power loss.
+ - If power interruptions are a concern, try using a UPS (uninterruptible power supply) between the wall outlet and the power supply for your Pioreactor cluster.

  Recommendations: